KEMIS-Systems/kemis-library/_development/UpdateProject.md

 ### To Update/Publish this package

+1. Go to the \_development folder.
-1. Make the changes...
+2. Make the changes.
-2. Increment the version
+3. Increase the version in the Package.json.
-3. run `npm run build`
-4. run `npm pack`
+4. Within the \_development folder, run `npm run build`.
+5. go to the root folder: `cd ..`.
-5. run `npm publish`
+6. run `npm publish`.